Koshi Province: Railways

 There is a 13 km railway track which has been laid in Nepal by Indian Railways is connected to Bathnaha railway station.
 Bathnaha is a village situated at Araria district of Bihar state of India.
 A custom yard station has been built both side of the border on Bathnaha–Katahari railway section.
 Katahari is at distance of 18 km from Bathnaha Railway Station.
-Itahari will be further connected with Katahari which is 20km at distance from Biratnagar (Katahari).
+Itahari will be further connected with Katahari, which is 20 km from Biratnagar (Katahari).